apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

    esxcli network firewall refresh

 This will ensure the needed firewall rules are applied on boot of ESXi hosts.

-Repeat the same commands that were just added to local.sh``
+Repeat the same commands that were just added to ``local.sh`` script:

 .. parsed-literal::